Updated version of this article, which was originally posted on 18 Aug 2017

 This results in the WorkSpace menu showing both the custom configuration and the delivered example configuration:

 If you do not wish to expose the delivered example configuration we have a related variable, _USTN_USER_CONFIGURATION that can be used to show only one configuration.
-This configuration can also be given and appropriate name, in this example SMB Projects (from MicroStation Update 15 onwards):
+This configuration can also be given an appropriate name, in this example SMB Projects (this applies from MicroStation Update 15 onwards):

 For all users this can be enabled simply by adding two line to the [General] section of "C:\ProgramData\Bentley\MicroStation CONNECT Edition\Configuration\ConfigurationSetup.cfg":